AI in Politics: Shaping Elections and Fueling Skepticism

 AI-Driven Political Campaigns

-AI is widely used in political campaigns to generate ads and communicate with voters.
+In the AI election 2024, artificial intelligence is widely used in political campaigns to generate targeted ads and communicate effectively with voters, reshaping election strategies.

 • The 2024 Stanford report, based on academic research, shows how AI tools like ChatGPT are increasingly used to create personalized campaign ads and engage voters effectively (Bueno de Mesquita et al., 2023).